hawtio/hawtio/doc/HealthMBeans.md

 ## Health MBean Convention

-Create at least one MBean and register it with a JMX ObjectName including **Type=Health**.
+Create at least one MBean and register it with a JMX ObjectName including **service=Health**.

 For example an ObjectName could be

-    org.apache.activemq:BrokerName=localhost,Type=Health
+    org.apache.activemq:Type=Broker,BrokerName=localhost,service=Health

 The MBean should then have these methods